CSCfi/rems/docs/architecture/012-layers.md

 - `rems.schema-base` contains common schemas that can be used everywhere.
 - `rems.schema-base` and `rems.api.schema` shouldn't depend on any api, db or service components.
 - Schemas used for JSON in the DB should be in `rems.schema-base` or the `rems.db.*` namespace for that feature.

+## Amendment: External layer for integrations

+Date: 2021-06-08
+Authors: @Macroz

+Sometimes there are external services other than the database.
+We can have namespaces like `rems.ext.*` for these, like `rems.ext.ega`.
+These should also be referred to from a service namespace like the `rems.db.*` namespaces are.